wso2/docs-is/en/docs/administer/product-level-security-guidelines.md

 By default, XSS attacks are prevented in the latest WSO2 Identity Server versions.
 This is due to output encoding of the displaying values.

+## Callback URL Regular Expressions

+For password recovery, you can define a regular expression to validate the callback URL.
+The default configuration allows any callback URL.
+Note that if you are using the recovery option, it is highly recommended to define the regular expression that validates and only allows access to specific callback URLs.

+!!! info

+    For more informatoin, see [Password Recovery](../../learn/password-recovery).

 ## JSESSIONID length